 Instead rapidly growing and expanding Red Deer populations apparently have also put pressure on the Apennine Chamois, where the species share habitat.
 Forage and space competition between them may even become one of the main limiting factors for the Apennine Chamois in the future, since they are displaced from their summer foraging grounds with heavy consequences on their distribution, demography and numbers.
 [2]

 Several EU funded projects supported, and continue to support, the conservation of Apennine Chamois.
-The present (2014) project scope includes:
+A 2014-project scope included:

 A radio-collared female Apennine Chamois at Monte Sibillini, Italy; date: 2018-08-28.
 Photo: Bürglin